Broad beans

 We have had minimal problems with rust.
 There is absolutely no need to spray them with noxious chemicals as is required with sugar beans, making them doubly perfect for the green garden.

-Soil should not be heavily fertilised as legumes produce nitrogen for the soil; they are the perfect crop to follow maize, for example.
+Soil should not be heavily fertilised as legumes capture nitrogen from the atmosphere for the soil; they are the perfect crop to follow maize, for example.
 In our case the hens have picked the area between the mealies clean leaving their droppings.
-Together with ordinary compost that is more than sufficient.
+Together with ordinary compost and wood ash that is more than sufficient.

-They will need to be watered through the winter; the hens show no interest in the plants as they certainly do with green beans.
+They will need to be watered through the winter; they have a shallow rooting system.
+The hens show no interest in the plants as they certainly do with green beans.

 Broad beans are unique in one other important way; they are the only natural source of a phytochemical that is the precursor to dopamine.